DFE-Digital/apply-for-teacher-training/app/views/content/accessibility.md

 ## What to do if you cannot access parts of this website

-If you need information on this website in a different format, such as accessible PDF, large print, easy read, audio recording or braille, please email us on <becomingateacher@digital.education.gov.uk>.
+If you need information on this website in a different format, such as accessible PDF, large print, easy read, audio recording or braille, please email us on <%= bat_contact_mail_to %>.

 We’ll consider your request and respond to you within 5 working days.